ZephyrSeb/Twin-Bridges-Card-Designer/README.txt

+Twin Bridges Card Designer

-A card designer for the board game Twin Bridges.
+This is a tool for the board game Twin Bridges, allowing you to make custom cards from scratch.